Bates photographer documents preadolescence in Oaxaca, Mexico

 Strada has previously focused her lens on children between the ages of 10 and 14.
 “As a photographer, I am intrigued by the awkward departure from naiveté to an almost eerie pensiveness exhibited in a child at this age,” she writes.
 “Adolescence is on the horizon, and they are beginning to take on the responsibilities of mature members of society while holding fast to their youthfulness.”

-Tags: art history, Bates photography, photography, Studio art.
+Tags: art history, Bates photography, Mexico, photography, Studio art.